mendix/docs/content/refguide/migration-atlas.md

 todo: see if I can change the **theme_old** bits of the existing heading

-When you upgrade to Mendix 8, there will be widgets where the DOM (HTML) structure has changed.
-This means that the correlating styling (SASS), will not work as expected anymore.
+When you upgrade to Mendix 8, there will be widgets where the DOM structure has changed.
+This means that the correlating Sass styling will not work as expected anymore.
 To make your theming compatible with Mendix 8, follow the steps below.

 {{% alert type="warning" %}}If you have added any content in the **Atlas_UI_Resource module**, you have to move that content out of the module.
 If you do not, it will be overwritten.{{% /alert %}}